Sportstar East Sports Conclave 2023: WBBSE president elaborates on how to revolutionalise school and college sports

-Dr. Ramanuj Ganguly, president of the West Bengal Board of Secondary Education, started the session ‘Catch them young: How to revolutionise School and College Sports’ off at the Sportstar East Sports Conclave, saying ,“I have taken charge of WBBSE for the past seven months.
+Dr. Ramanuj Ganguly, president of the West Bengal Board of Secondary Education, started the session ‘Catch them young: How to revolutionise school and college sports’ at the Sportstar East Sports Conclave in Kolkata, saying ,“I have taken charge of WBBSE for the past seven months.
 I have been a student of Kendriya Vidyalaya.
 I have seen a lot of change in approach when it comes to the education system in school.

 “The possibilities are enormous.
 Culturally, the country wouldn’t warm up to sports in the curriculum.
 When dealing with a huge quantum of population, we must deal with both sports and studies.
 Schools can be the cradle of traditional clubs and academies.
 They can take it up from where we leave the kids at.”